spacecomputer-io/spacecomputer-orbitport-demo/README.md

-# Cosmic Wayfinder - Spacecoin Orbitport Integration Demo
+# Cosmic Wayfinder - SpaceComputer Orbitport Integration Demo

 A cosmic-themed lottery application that demonstrates the use of Orbitport's cTRNG (cosmic True Random Number Generator) API.
 Users can "launch" to discover random planets, with each planet's selection powered by true cosmic randomness from satellites in orbit.